adonisjs/v5-docs/content/guides/digging-deeper/logger.md

 ![](https://res.cloudinary.com/adonis-js/image/upload/q_auto,w_700,f_auto,fl_lossy/v1592211987/adonisjs.com/http-logger.png)

 ## Config
 The configuration for the logger is stored inside the `config/app.ts` file under the `logger` export.
-The options are the same as documented by [pino logger](https://getpino.io/#/docs/api?id=options).
+The options are the same [as documented by Pino](https://getpino.io/#/docs/api?id=options).

-Following the bare minimum options required to configure the logger.
+Following the bare minimum options required to configure the logger:

 ```ts
 {